 Coach Dave Tomko

-Mr. Tomko is in his 12th year as a FIRST Coach and mentor.
+Mr. Tomko is in his 13th year as a FIRST Coach and mentor.
 He is the head robotics coach for the Sharon City School District coaching two FLL Challenge teams and the FTC team.
 He also oversees the entire FLL Challenge program, the FLL Explore Program, and the FLL Discover Program in the district.
-In addition, he has been a mentor on an FRC team for two years.
+In addition, he has been a mentor on an FRC team for three years.
 His main role for the Sharon High Robotics FTC Team is to oversee meetings and outreach, and is the mechanical lead mentor.

 Coach John Ackley